-The Trustees are allocating substantial funds for this restoration type, all allocated to the open ocean restoration area.
+The Trustees are allocating substantial funds for this Restoration Type to the Open

+Ocean Restoration Area.
 This allocation reflects the Trustees' conclusions about the large injury to these rare and long-lived resources, as well as an understanding of the expense of working in these remote regions of the Gulf of Mexico.
-Specific activities could include reducing the impacts of oil and gas development, fishing, recreational activities, and marine debris on these sensitive habitats.
+Specific activities could include management measures to reduce the impacts of oil and gas development, fishing, recreational activities, and marine debris on these sensitive habitats.